5.16.01 - Wood collections and databases

 The unit aims at strengthening the role of wood collections in research.
 We explore how exchange of materials and facilities for data mining can be improved.
 We will establish an international network of researchers involved in the curation of scientific wood collections.

-Researchers using wood collections will be invited to participate in the exchange of stimulating ideas and innovative methodologies for better conservation, digitization, extension and management of wood collections and associated databases.
-It is expected that the coordination and collaboration on research among countries could be enhanced.
+Researchers using wood collections are invited to participate in the exchange of stimulating ideas and innovative methodologies for better conservation, digitization, extension and management of wood collections and associated databases.
+It is expected that the coordination and collaboration on research among countries will result in substantial scientific progress.

 State of Knowledge

 Many of the collections are being managed with the help of electronic databases of specimen metadata.
 Since the xylarium databases are not mutually linked, insights in specimen and data availability are limited.
 It is not clear how and where collections can be augmented with new samples or measurements.
 It is particularly important to have access to precise metadata to judge the reliability of the botanical identity and the environmental and ontogenetic context of any measurements made on the specimens.
 There is a need to explore how the historical and contemporary data, derived from collection specimens, can adhere to FAIR (Findability, Accessibility, Interoperability and Reusability) data standards and how these data can be made available, possibly through an API (Application Programming Interface).